Costs of the Program:

 - This program is for students who have taken a Linear Circuit Analysis course and/or ECE 0101

-- Good academic and behavioral standing and in your second year or higher level at the time of application
+- Good academic and behavioral standing and in your second year or higher level at a U.S. university at the time of application

 Buna!
 That’s hello in Romanian.
 After returning from being a Peace Corp volunteer in Transylvania- I decided to work in the field of international education helping international students.
 Life took me back to Buffalo, NY (where I grew up- land of chicken wings)- and I worked for SUNY Buffalo for many years assisting international students and scholars.
 In 2010, I moved to the ‘Burgh- and am now assisting engineering students to study abroad.
 For fun I enjoy my two kiddos, yoga and fitness, international films, and travel (of course).
 Come talk with me about studying abroad! firstname.lastname@example.org | 412-624-9823 | 152 Benedum Hall -https://www.instagram.com/ssoeinternational/ | www.facebook.com/SSOEIntProg